 I often tell prospective students that what you’re passionate about is what needs to come through in your application.
 Test scores and transcripts are more like data points – and pretty fixed by the time you’re applying.
 But your story, your passions, your experiences all leap off the pages of the application when you are excited about what you’re sharing.
 That’s what I want to see!

 I wanted to share this information with you so you can be at ease about your approach to the application.
 It’s important that you feel comfortable about the information you are submitting.
 And as much as possible, have some fun with your application!
-Also, check out some more helpful tips for applying to NYU and other colleges and universities.
 Happy applying!